Income from Fees on Nonsufficient Funds and Overdraft Charges

 Yes.
 A penalty may be assessed for late filings.

 Yes.
-SB 1415 did not specify reporting only on consumer accounts; therefore, report both NSF and OD fees accordingly.
+FC §521 does not specify reporting only on consumer accounts; therefore, report both NSF and OD fees accordingly.

 No. Only report collected fees.
 If collected and reversed fees are tracked separately, then report the net amount for each category.

-Bounce-protection fees are reported as OD since the debit transaction was honored with other funds.
+Bounce-protection fees are reported as OD fees since the debit transaction was honored with other funds.

 Courtesy pay fees are reported as an OD fee since the debit transaction was honored with other funds.

-If the transaction was declined, report the fee as NSF.
-However, if the transaction was honored with other funds, report the fee as OD.
+If the transaction was declined, report the fee as a NSF fee.
+However, if the transaction was honored with other funds, report the fee as an OD fee.

-Returned-deposit fees are reported as NSF, since the transaction was presumably declined.
+Returned-deposit fees are reported as NSF fees since the transaction was presumably declined.

-Transfer fees are reported as OD since the debit transaction was honored with other funds.
+Transfer fees are reported as OD fees since the debit transaction was honored with other funds.

 Yes.
 Such interest income is the result of an OD transaction honored with other funds causing the negative balance and should be reported as OD fees.